luc-ta/luc-ta.github.io/_pages/commutative-quandles.md

 The prototypical example of a quandle is the _conjugation quandle_ of a group \\(G\\), defined to be the pair \\(\mathrm{Conj}(G):=(G,\ast)\\) with \\[g\ast h:=hgh^{-1}.\\] Another important class of quandles are _core quandles_ of groups \\(G\\), defined to be \\(\mathrm{Core}(G):=(G,\ast)\\) with \\[g\ast h:=hg^{-1}h.\\] On the other hand, _Alexander quandles_ are important examples of medial quandles.
 Given an automorphism \\(\varphi\\) of an abelian group \\(A\\), the Alexander quandle \\(\mathrm{Alex}(A,\varphi)=(A,\ast)\\) is defined by \\[x\ast y:=\varphi(x)+(\mathrm{id}-\varphi)(y).\\]

+## 2. Preliminaries

+In this section, we record some auxiliary results and consider a class of commutative medial quandles called _averaging quandles_ \\(M_{\mathrm{avg}}\\).
+(Later in this blogpost, we will show that _all_ commutative medial quandles are isomorphic to some averaging quandle.)

-### 2.2.
+### 2.1.
 Preliminary results

 Commutativity turns out to be a very strong condition for quandles.
-The following lemma is straightforward and left to the reader.
+The following lemmas are straightforward and left to the reader.

 **Lemma 2.1.**
 * _Every Latin rack is an idempotent quasigroup and, in particular, a quandle._